-Students applying for the NSF EPSCoR UROP scholarship are strongly encouraged to participate in the Application Writing Workshop.
+NSHE Students applying for the NSF EPSCoR UROP scholarship are encouraged to participate in the Application Writing Workshop.
 The workshop is presented in three sessions:

-- Session 1: Learn more about the UROP application, eligibility, roles and responsibilities, connect with potential mentors/mentees, and begin focused writing on your research proposal/personal statement. - Session 2: Work with experienced writing center staff to further draft and edit UROP applications, while learning proper writing techniques for future applications. - Session 3: Finalize UROP applications through a peer-editing process led by experienced writing center staff
+- Session 1: Learn more about the UROP application, eligibility, roles and responsibilities and connect with potential mentors/mentees. - Session 2: Work with experienced writing center staff to draft and edit UROP applications, while learning proper writing techniques for future applications. - Session 3: Finalize UROP applications through a peer editing process lead by experienced writing center staff.